IUCNN/IUCNN/README.md

 ```

 # Usage
-There are multiple models and features avaialble in IUCNN.
+There are multiple models and features available in IUCNN.
 A vignette with a detailed tutorial on how to use those is available as part of the package: `vignette("Approximate_IUCN_Red_List_assessments_with_IUCNN")`.
 Running IUCNN will write files to your working directory.

 ```{r}
 library(tidyverse)